-This is where most people's memory fails.
+But this is where most people's memory fails.
 Now, be honest - without turning to the text, do you remember how Saul the prime persecutor becomes Paul the ace apostle?
 For ten bonus points, do you remember the name of the person involved?
-Don't feel too badly if your answer to either of these is 'no' because I suspect very few people recall this part of the story - and yet I think it is perhaps more important than what happened to Saul/Paul on the road to Damascus.

-I say that it may be more important because what happened to Paul was miraculous, a once-in-a-thousand-years kind of experience, but what happened next is the kind of thing that happens to you and me all the time.
-Not in exactly the same way, perhaps, but we can relate to what happened next in the story.
+Don't feel too badly if your answer to either of these is 'no' because I suspect very few people recall this part of the story - and yet I believe it is significantly more important than what happened to Saul/Paul on the road to Damascus.
+I say that it is more important not only because what happened to Paul was miraculous, a once-in-a-thousand-years kind of experience, but more so because what happened next is the kind of thing that happens to you and me all the time.
+Not in exactly the same way, perhaps, but in such a way as we can relate to what happened next in the story.

 First, let's answer that second question first - the name of the person involved.
-The name was Ananias - and if that sounds familiar it may be because we saw another Ananias last week.
-That Ananias was the husband of Sapphira, and they were believers in the Jerusalem area who both died of embarrassment when confronted with the charge that they had been dipping into the offerings.
+The name was Ananias.
+Not the husband of Sapphira, the pair of believers in the Jerusalem area who both died of embarrassment when confronted with the charge that they had been dipping into the offerings.
 (Makes me think they may have been the first Presbyterians ... after all, the only unforgivable sin for Presbyterians is messing with the money!)
-Later in the Book of Acts we will run into another Ananias who is the high priest that attacks Paul in Jerusalem, but the Ananias here is a third and distinct individual.
-This Ananias was a resident of Damascus, and a very faithful disciple of Jesus.
+Neither was he the Ananias who is the high priest that later attacks Paul in Jerusalem, but the Ananias here is a third and distinct individual.
+This Ananias was a resident of Damascus and a very faithful disciple of Jesus.

-As a bit of an aside, you may be wondering about the Saul/Paul name issue.
-There is no account in the New Testament as to how the change of name from Saul to Paul happened.
-We do hear of a Saul who prosecutes Christians in Acts prior to this incident, and afterwards he is always referred to as Paul.
-Paul never refers to himself by the name Saul, but he does in the letter to the Galatians refer both to his former life as a vicious prosecutor of Christians and to a revelation experience, although not with the kind of detail given in Acts.
-So there seems to be a loose connection between the Saul who violently persecuted Christians and the Paul who became an apostle through encountering Jesus on the road to Damascus, and we can probably safely assume, as did Luke, that it was one and the same person.
+As a bit of a side note, you may be wondering about the Saul/Paul name issue.
+You might be surprised to discover that there is no specific account in the New Testament as to how the change of name from Saul to Paul happened.
+We do hear of a Saul who prosecutes Christians in Acts prior to this incident and afterwards he is always referred to as Paul.
+Paul never refers to himself by the name Saul, although he does in the letter to the Galatians refer both to his former life as a vicious prosecutor of Christians and to a revelation experience, although not with the kind of detail given in Acts.
+So there seems to be a loose connection between the Saul who violently persecuted Christians and the Paul who became an apostle through encountering Jesus on the road to Damascus and we can probably safely assume, as Luke did, that it was one and the same person.

-But back to Ananias, in Damascus.
-Faithful Ananias, a practicing believer in Jesus, who appears to him in a vision and gives him detailed instructions to go find a certain "Saul of Tarsus, and lay hands on him that he might regain his sight."
-Can you feel the tension here?
+But let's look back to Ananias, in Damascus.
+Faithful Ananias, a practicing believer in Jesus who appears to him in a vision and gives detailed instructions to go find a certain "Saul of Tarsus and lay hands on him that he might regain his sight."
+Can you feel the immense tension here?
 Can you grasp hold of the enormity of the grace that is being displayed by Jesus and asked of Ananias?
-He is being asked to go find the person who could be described as a cross between the head of the National Security Agency and Dog the Bounty Hunter, and touch him to heal him!
-We can understand that he might have been a bit reluctant, and can also understand why he sought confirmation that yes, this was what Jesus wanted him to do, asking "you want me to do WHAT?!"
+He is being asked to go find the person who could be described as a cross between the head of the National Security Agency and Dog the Bounty Hunter and actually touch him to heal him!
+We can certainly understand that he might have been a bit reluctant and can also understand why he sought confirmation that yes, this was what Jesus wanted him to do, asking "you want me to do WHAT?!"
 And God bless him, Ananias did as he was asked - he found Saul, laid hands on him, and his blindness was cured.